 This is not to say that orthodox medicine is not useful; in emergency cases, for example, conventional drugs can be life-saving.
 However, due to the difference in philosophical approach, this means that whilst orthodox medicine may be best in some situations, there are also situations where a naturopath may be the most beneficial option

 Naturopathy can help with a whole range of different conditions and health complaints.
 For example, digestive problems are commonly seen.
-Conventional drug treatments for digestive conditions often work by numbing pain or stopping cramps, yet this does nothing to heal the root cause of the condition.
+Conventional drug treatments for digestive conditions often work by numbing pain or stopping cramps with pharmaceutical medications, yet this does nothing to heal the root cause of the condition.
 However, by treating these conditions with diet and nutrition, the naturopath can often naturally stop the cause of digestive pain by eliminating aggravating foods, and gives the body a chance to start healing itself.

 Other conditions which respond well to naturopathic treatment include chronic fatigue, weight problems, anxiety and depression, viruses, muscle or joint pain, hormonal conditions, and even long term conditions such as type 2 diabetes and heart disease.
 There is also evidence which suggests that a naturopathic approach can help to prevent some forms of cancer, and can also help aid recovery in cancer patients.